MariaF7117/MariaF7117.github.io/README.md

 ![](/src/img1.png)

-Click on New File and make a .yml file titled the following
+Click on New File and make a .yml for Windows Machines and a .arm For Mac or IOS Machines. file titled the following

 docker-compose.yml

+or

+docker-compose.arm

 In this tutorial we will not be covering docker or .yml and the science behind it, but we will need to use it, so copy this code and paste it into your new .yml file you just created.
 This will allow us to use the localhost on your web browser and access mariabd through a website called PHPmyAdmin.